tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/delete.md

             [possible values: always, ansi, auto, never]

         --force
-            Delete this Flight even if referenced by a Formation (removes any references in Formations), or deletes ALL Flights referenced by <FLIGHT> even if ambiguous
+            Delete this Flight Plan even if referenced by a local Formation Plan, or deletes ALL Flight Plan referenced by the name or ID even if ambiguous

     -h, --help
             Print help information